angadhn/MySite/_notes/Space Data Center Analysis.md

 Now this means their projected energy cost is $0.002/kWh in space versus $0.045-0.17/kWh terrestrially—this is between 22 to 85 times cheaper.
 This raises questions about feasibility.

 > [!warning]Erroneous Launch Costs in Whitepaper
-> Their whitepaper states: "_$5 million per launch... with a payload capacity of 100 tons... translates to approximately $30 per kilogram_".
-This works out to $50/kg to reach orbit but the whitepaper says that this translates to $30/kg—this is in two locations so I am unsure why this is the case.
-With their claimed per kg cost, the mass of the SDC is 167 tonnes.
-This means two 100-tonne Starship launches or, it could be a single 200-ton Starship launch, which is on SpaceX's roadmap.
-This means their launch cost just went up by $5M—though, as I say in the abstract, a single launch would cost $50M.
-This could even be $100M per 100-tonne launch as some have said $1000/kg to orbit is also a reasonable cost.
+> Their whitepaper states: "$5 million per launch... with a payload capacity of 100 tons... translates to approximately $30 per kilogram" but this is actually $50/kg to reach orbit—this is in two locations so I am unsure why this is the case.
+Working from their claimed $30/kg cost, the mass of the SDC would then be 167 tonnes.
+This means two 100-tonne Starship launches (or a single 200-ton Starship launch, which is on SpaceX's roadmap).
+This means their launch cost just went up by $3-5M.
+A more pessimistic (or realistic) cost per launch would be $50-$100M per 100-tonne Starship; some have said $1000/kg to orbit is a reasonable cost.
 In my analysis below, I present launch costs as either optimistic ($5M) or pessimistic ($100M).

 # Solar Arrays: Launch Numbers from First Principles